joakimk/devbox-tools/README.md

 Plugins are the way you extend devbox-tools.
 They let you add support for new dependencies (ex: mongodb, java, erlang, ...) by specifying how they are installed, how they affect the environment variables, how to start or stop them and so on.

-You can have local plugins that only you see or publish plugins for others to use.
+You can have local plugins that only you see, or publish plugins for others to use.

-More on plugins further down in this readme.
+You can find out more on plugins further down in this readme.

 ### Made specifically for development environments